-3.1 The SpamSieve Application
+3.2 The SpamSieve Application

-Copy the SpamSieve application from the SpamSieve-1.3.dmg disk image to your hard disk, e.g. into /Applications.
+Double-click the SpamSieve-1.3.1.dmg file to mount or expand the SpamSieve disk image.
+Then move the SpamSieve application to your Applications folder.
 There's no need to copy this manual to your hard disk.
 A copy of it is built into SpamSieve, and you can access it by choosing SpamSieve Manual (PDF) from the Help menu.

-Find the folder on the disk image that pertains to your e-mail client (e.g. For Entourage Users).
+Find the folder that pertains to your e-mail client (e.g. For Entourage Users).
 The AppleScripts in this folder allow you to interact with SpamSieve from within your e-mail client.
-The names of the contained folders tell you where to copy their contents.
+The screenshots in the following sections show where to install the scripts.
+Follow the instructions below that correspond to your e-mail client.